Polybius Arcade Game: A Mind Control Experiment?

 It is said that Sinnesloschen, the supposed company name of the group that released this video game, is a secret name and code word for the organization that conducts these experiments.

 The other claim is that this game was a legitimate game and has gotten bad press.
 The supposed creator of it has come out on video game forums, saying he wanted to get together with the co-creators of the game to release a new version of it and lay rumors to rest.

 Another theory postulates that the "rumor" about Polybius is a conglomeration of real events that occurred in Portland in 1981, surrounding illegal gambling activity in an arcade that was investigated by law enforcement and actual problems with the game Tempest in which cases of motion sickness and seizures were reported.

 Plainly stated, there is no evidence.
 Except perhaps the memories of hardcore gamers from back in the day.
 It is said that one last remnant of the Polybius game was found in storage in Portland, but the only evidence of this is a picture uploaded by a blogger.

-It is also said the game was created by a man named Steven Roach, who says the game is legitimate but was pulled early on due to problems with flashing lights in the game causing a boy with epilepsy seizures.
+It is also said the game was created by a man named Steven Roach, who says the game is legitimate but was pulled early on due to problems with flashing lights in the game causing seizures in a boy with epilepsy.

 In addition, a company calling itself Sinnesloschen has released a "new" version of Polybius which they've made available for download.
 But this could just be a copy-cat and not the genuine Sinnesloschen company.